Counseling Office » Financial Aid

 What's the FAFSA and how does it work?

-To assist you in better understanding the financial aid planning and application process, listed below are links from Sallie Mae and PHEAA.
+To assist you in better understanding the financial aid planning and application process, listed below is link from Sallie Mae.
 Additional publications are available on the their websites.

 Paying for College Resource...it's like having your own college coach.
 Financial literacy online presentations.
 Everything you need to know about scholarships, college admission tips and how to pay the balance.